vegaprotocol/documentation/docs/tutorials/committing-liquidity.md

 **The liquidity commitment submission must include**:
 * The **market’s unique ID**, denoted as `marketId` - Confirm that the market is in a state to accept liquidity commitment, and is not a rejected market, has not had trading terminated, or has not been settled
 * **Liquidity commitment amount**: The amount of funds that you want to allocate to providing liquidity.
 The amount will be moved into a bond account for the duration of your liquidity commitment, denoted as `commitmentAmount`
 * **Proposed liquidity fee**: The scaling factor for the fee you are bidding to receive when your order is matched, on a scale between 0 and the value of the network parameter <NetworkParameter frontMatter={frontMatter} param="market.liquidity.maximumLiquidityFeeFactorLevel" />.
 For example, a fee level of 0.01 would mean `0.01 * total trade amount` is charged.
 Note: Your proposed fee is used along with other proposed fees and commitments to determine the actual fee percentage for the market.
-[Learn how all proposed fee levels influence the market's fees]).
-Denoted as `fee` Denoted as `fee`
+[Learn how all proposed fee levels influence the market's fees](../concepts/liquidity/rewards-penalties.md#determining-the-liquidity-fee-percentage)).
+Denoted as `fee`

 **To submit the liquidity commitment message, you'll also need**: